seanlin0800/intro_react/examples/snapshots/snapshot19/README.md

 Key points:

+ - Flux
- - flux is an architecture, not a framework
+   - an architecture, not a framework
    - **unidirectional** data flow
  - Action creators
  - Dispatcher: a singleton